cloud-gov/cg-site/content/docs/ops/maintenance-list.md

 The support team is not required to "pair" in the traditional sense unless the task as hand necessitates doing so.
 Having a pair rather than a single person on support allows us to better serve our customers by:

-- improving  situational awareness and communication through necessary, regular check-ins
+- Improving  situational awareness and communication through necessary, regular check-ins
-- increasing debugging capabilities and problem-solving capacity (cloud.gov is a vast system to reason over, and two minds are better than one)
+- Increasing debugging capabilities and problem-solving capacity (cloud.gov is a vast system to reason over, and two minds are better than one)
-- providing a higher likelihood of coverage during planned or unplanned absences
+- Providing a higher likelihood of coverage during planned or unplanned absences
-- allowing for multiple tasks to be worked at once
+- Allowing for multiple tasks to be worked at once

 As the support team has free cycles, they can pick up tasks from the backlog designated with the `support-team` label.
 These tasks aim to improve our ability to support the platform by paying down technical debt, adding automation, improving monitoring and alerting, or adding to system documentation such as run-books.
 Because support team members inevitably face interruptions that cause context switching, the `support-team` backlog is groomed by the team with this in mind.
 These stories are not mission-critical, easy to pick up, and easy to hand off to another team member.